By sharing this link, I acknowledge that I have read and understand the Terms and Conditions.

 STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY

 Midge tarsus.
 Coloured scanning electron micrograph (SEM) of of the tarsus (foot) of a midge (Diptera.
 Suborder Nematocera).
 Midges are a group of insects that include many kinds of small flies.
-The foot consists of two claws (brown) and two pads or cushions called pulvilli (yellow).
+The foot consists of two claws (cyan) and two pads or cushions called pulvilli (blue).
 The claws are used for gripping rough surfaces and the pads for adhering to smooth surfaces.
 A brush of tube-like glandular hairs known as tenent hairs covers the pulvilli, secreting a sticky substance which allows the fly to land on any smooth surface.
 Magnification: x650 when printed at 10 centimetres wide.